 Two years.
 See the next page for a timetable of milestones.

-Just as there are various degrees, certificates, and concentrations at the undergraduate level, there are similar ones at the graduate level.
+Just as we have various degrees, certificates, and concentrations at the undergraduate level, there are similar ones at the graduate level.
 Faculty are interested in social justice, global issues, atmospheric science, geomorphology, geographic information science, and urban and regional planning.
 There are two optional concentrations: Rural Development and Planning.
-There are two graduate certificates in Geographic Information Science and Economic Development.
+The department administers one certificate in Geographic Information Science.
 More information about these options can be found in the graduate catalog.

 All applicants will automatically be considered for all available assistantships, scholarships and out-of-state tuition remissions.